gnolang/gno/docs/gno-tooling/cli/gnokey/state-changing-calls.md

 ## `Call`

-The `Call` message type is used to call any exported function on the chain.
+The `Call` message type is used to call any exported realm function.
 You can send a `Call` transaction with `gnokey` using the following command:

 ```bash